PRRInc/isp-merge-sort-/readme.md

 "Drawbacks of Merge Sort:

 1. Space complexity: Merge sort requires additional memory to store the merged sub-arrays during the sorting process.
+Descending Order Arrays.

 2. Not in-place: Merge sort is not an in-place sorting algorithm, which means it requires additional memory to store the sorted data.
 This can be a disadvantage in applications where memory usage is a concern.
+Already Sorted Arrays.

 3. Not always optimal for small datasets: For small datasets, Merge sort has a higher time complexity than some other sorting algorithms, such as insertion sort.
-This can result in slower performance for very small datasets.""
+This can result in slower performance for very small datasets, such as empty arrays, arrays with a single element.""

+4. Duplicate elements

+5. Odd-length arrays

+6. Array with Null or Undefined Values.

+7. Array of Objects.

 ## Citations